jarasmar/CV/Readme.md

 ## INTERESTS
 Where to find me when I am not coding:

+#### Travelling
-- Travelling, my one true passion in life.
-Finding me might not be that easy though, I have a mysterious tendency to end up lost in the middle of nowhere in northern and rainy countries.
+My one true passion in life.
+Finding me while I am might not be that easy though, I have a mysterious tendency to end up lost in the middle of nowhere in northern and rainy countries.

-Hint: Look for the drenched hitchhiker with a camping tent and a backpack with a panda bear on it.
+Hint: Look for the drenched hitchhiker holding a camping tent and a backpack with a panda bear attached to it.

-Hint 2: Hiking and Kayaking are probably goint to be on my road map too.
+Hint 2: Mountain hiking and Kayaking are probably going to be on my road map too.

+### Reading
-- Reading, anything, anywhere.
+Anything, anywhere.
 Preferably in the shade of a tree, but underground rush hour might as well do.

+### City Culture
+I grew up in a tiny village, and although I'm a nature lover that daily craves for forests and seaside, I am also amazed on how many things a city like London has to offer.

+I often get lost in endless walks through the city, checking every detail in the architecture and the parks.
+Museums are my weak point here too, I normally forget time while inside, and only leave whith the closing announcement.

+Want to know my last discovery?
+The Royal Opera House.
+I will never have enough of those dancers, singers and all the amazing costumes and scenarios.

+### Upcycling
-- Upcycling clothes, furniture, a branch from a tree...
+Clothes, furniture, a branch from a tree...
 Just give me a flea market, a sewing machine, few tools and some paint and I am set to play for hours.